fboehm/qtl2pleio/cran-comments.md

 * One note states that "libs" directory is 32.3 Mb in size.

-* This release updates the CRAN package qtl2pleio.
+* This release updates the CRAN package qtl2pleio and fixes incompatibilities with testthat CRAN package

-* We've now removed the URL that was mentioned in a previous submission.